oconnor663/jacko.io/posts/async_two.md

     checker" here takes us in circles.

 [foo_ref_lifetime]: playground://async_playground/compiler_errors/foo_ref_lifetime.rs

+[^quote]: "Most importantly, these objects are not meant to be _always
+    immovable_.
+Instead, they are meant to be freely moved for a certain period of their lifecycle, and at a certain point they should stop being moved from then on.
+That way, you can move a self-referential future around as you compose it with other futures until eventually you put it into the place it will live for as long as you poll it.
+So we needed a way to express that an object is no longer allowed to be moved; in other words, that it is ‘pinned in place.'" - [without.boats/blog/pin][pin_post]

 But then, how did we get away with `async fn foo` above?
 What `Future` struct did the compiler generate for us?[^smart] It turns out that Rust does [some